2020 PRIDE Film Festival

-The 2019 Film Festival schedule includes additional screenings at the IU Cinema, VIP events, and an official after part at The Back Door.
+The 2019 Film Festival schedule included additional screenings at the IU Cinema, VIP events, and an official after part at The Back Door.
 If you have a fringe event taking place during Film Festival Week in 2020, be sure to let us know!

 Bloomington PRIDE will award the following prizes at the 2018 PRIDE Film Festival: